-When we talk about digital newspapers, we mean newspapers that have been printed on a digital printer.
+By digital newspapers, we mean newspapers that have been printed on a digital printer.
 It's our most popular method of printing a newspaper.
-It uses new technology (effectively a large, fast, expensive inkjet printer) to print anything from one copy to hundreds at an affordable price.
+It uses a large, fast, laser printer to print anything from one copy to hundreds at an affordable price.
 The newspapers are printed in a batch (or 'print run') onto one giant roll of newsprint, which is then cut and folded by machine into individual newspapers.

-It is the fastest method of printing, with most digital newspapers being delivered in 2-5 working days in the UK.
-It is possible to print hundreds of copies digitally, but it usually becomes cheaper to print traditionally around 300-500 copies.
+Most digital newspapers are delivered within 2-5 working days in the UK and overseas.
+It is possible to print hundreds of copies digitally, but usually becomes cheaper to print traditionally around 300-500 copies.

-What we call traditional newspaper printing uses a web-offset press, just like any daily newspaper.
+What we call traditional newspaper printing uses a web-offset press, just like most daily newspapers.
 The traditional press is huge - it's designed to print thousands of newspapers at a time.
 As it's such a large press, it is not cost-effective to print less than 300 copies traditionally.
 In fact, most newspaper printers won't print less than 1,000 at a time.

 A web offset newspaper press uses giant reels or 'webs' of newsprint and four colours of ink – cyan, magenta, yellow and 'key' (black), usually abbreviated to CMYK.
 The artwork is imaged by laser onto aluminium printing plates, one for each colour.
 The colours are then printed onto the running web of paper, in sequence Cyan, Magenta, Yellow and Black, resulting in the complete full colour image.

 The separate webs of paper then come together and are slit, cut again, folded, stacked and packaged.
 The whole process is very fast – it typically takes less than 30 seconds from the ink going onto the paper to the finished newspaper being boxed, or palletised for distribution.